eielsen/eielsen.github.io/_posts/2018-10-10-dac-performance.md

 ---
 layout: post
 title: "Universal interfacing and measuring the performance of digital-analog converters"
+supervisor: A/Prof Arnfinn A. Eielsen
 date: 2018-10-10
 ---

 [comment]: ## Universal interfacing and measuring the performance of digital-analog converters

-*Supervisor: Assoc. prof. Arnfinn A. Eielsen*
+[comment]: *Supervisor: Assoc. prof. Arnfinn A. Eielsen*

 This project focusses on implementing protocols for various interfaces for data transfer to digital-to-analog converters, and circuits for measuring their performance.